How to Create Material Reconciliation Format in Excel

 Changing Font and Fill Color of a cell

-• Following this, you can give a Thick Border to make the Difference part more prominent as this is the most essential part of the Format.
+• You can make a Thick Border to make the Difference part more prominent as this is the most essential part of the Format.
 The visitor normally checks this.
+Select the 19th Row which is Difference.

-• Then, click on the Border icon.
+• Click on the Border icon.

 Giving Thick Outside Border to a row